fram-lang/fram-doc/src/intro/named-parameters.md

 ## Implicit Parameters

 Another useful feature of named parameters in Fram is *implicit parameters*.
-Implicit parameters comes together with a special namespace for variables, that have names starting with a tilde (`~`).
+Implicit parameters come together with a special namespace for variables, that have names starting with a tilde (`~`).
 Name of implicit parameters also start with a tilde, and if not stated otherwise, they bind variables with the same names.
 Implicit parameters can be omitted when the function is used.
 In